Lexus LS (XF40): 2013 updates

 Lexus released an official photograph of its restyled XF40 series in July 2012 which was released for the 2013 model year.
-The substantial update incorporates the new Lexus corporate fascia, comprising the "spindle" grill and consequently sees the fitment of a redesigned hood, reshaped front fenders and headlamps, plus a new bumper.
+The substantial update incorporates the new Lexus corporate fascia, comprising the "spindle" grille and consequently sees the fitment of a redesigned hood, reshaped front fenders and headlamps, plus a new bumper.
 These styling revisions see the retention of the side profile and doors, including rear fenders.
 Thus, the newly designed tail-lamps, trunk lid, and rear bumper are only partially modified.
 The sport package, still only offered on the standard wheelbase variant but now including all-wheel drive as well as rear-wheel drive, is now known as the F-Sport.

 Reportedly, the refresh involved 1000 engineers and replaced 3000 out of 6000 new parts.